All Hands Ecology: Martin Griffin Preserve

+The Land

 Mixed evergreen forests blanket slopes overlooking the Bolinas Lagoon.
 Open hillsides support grasslands and coastal scrub, while freshwater habitats nestle in canyon floors.
 The preserve is home to more than twenty-five species of mammals, over ninety species of land birds, thirteen species of reptile, and eight species of amphibian.

 The preserve's frontage along Bolinas Lagoon brings more than 60 species of waterbirds and shorebirds into view—from sandpipers to osprey to pelicans—as well as some of the resident harbor seals.